CreatorDev/Ci40_helloworld/README.md

 		src-link myfeed /home/USERNAME/myfeed
 Save and exit the feeds.conf.default file

-8. Add myfeeds to the OpenWrt feeds list and install the Ci40_helloworld package
+8. Update and install the feeds:

-		$ ./scripts/feeds update myfeed
-		$ ./scripts/feeds install Ci40_helloworld
+		$ ./scripts/feeds update -a && ./scripts/feeds install -a

 9. Build the Ci40_helloworld application

+		$ make package/toolchain/compile
 		$ make package/Ci40_helloworld/compile

-	The package is now available as an OpenWrt .ipk file, .ipk files can be installed and managed with the OpenWrt OPKG command.
+	The package is now available as an OpenWrt .ipk file in the bin folder; .ipk files can be installed and managed with the OpenWrt OPKG command.

 11. Copy the Ci40_helloworld.ipk to the OpenWrt environment running on your Ci40.
 SCP is used to perform the copy in this example but many other methods are available to copy the file